So the Guy (or Gal, it doesn’t really matter) comes to you and says:

 Back to the classes, now comes the fun part 🙂 It’s easy enough to make the router point to some actions.
 Problem solved.
 But the next step is understanding which component does what.
 So you start dividing code into granulated components and hopefully shape them on a piece of paper so that they can at least TRY to respect SOLID.

 At first, just throw a DIC in there.
 Raw Pimple or something Pimple based.
-It’s gonna be your best friend.
+It’s going to be your best friend.
 For now it’s empty, but not for long 🙂 Now let’s carry on…

 Without tests, your end result WILL NOT MATCH the current application no matter how hard you try.
 You will spend 10 hours on debugging something that a test could have revealed in a few seconds.
 Moreover, by the time you finish writing a test class, you already anticipate the content of the class, and you have a PLAN.
 Plans are good.
 You like plans.